deathbreakfast/daisy-leptos-axum/README.md

 ## Installing Additional Tools

-By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate`, and `sass`.
+By default, `cargo-leptos` uses `nightly` Rust, and `cargo-generate`.
 If you run into any trouble, you may need to install one or more of these tools.

 1. `rustup toolchain install nightly --allow-downgrade` - make sure you have Rust nightly
 2. `rustup default nightly` - setup nightly as default, or you can use rust-toolchain file later on
 3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
 4. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
-5. `npm install -g sass` - install `dart-sass` (should be optional in future

 ## Compiling for Release
 ```bash